 We communicate with those charged with governance regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.

-Paris La Défense, July 5, 2021
+Paris La Défense, July 13, 2023

-KPMG Audit A division of KPMG S.A.
+KPMG S.A.